jakobhviid/BigDataCourseExercises/lectures/05/exercises.md

 **Note:** You may have to delete the `\` and newlines so that it is one command.

-Everything required to create the Hive cluster is now ready.
+Everything required to create the Hive metastore service is now ready.
 Apply the [hive.yaml](./hive.yaml) file.

 #### Trino cluster